 6. Are online classes easier than on-campus classes?

 flexibility in terms of when you complete your coursework, the amount and nature of the coursework is comparable to that assigned to an on-campus course.

 7. What are assignments like?

-Tests and quizzes in your online course will be similar to those you are accustomed to in face-to-face courses.
+Tests and quizzes in your online course will be similar to those of face-to-face courses.
 Deadlines and instructions will be available in the course syllabus.